Tribally Controlled Community College Endowments (15.028)

 Deadlines

-Established by the Branch of Post-Secondary Education.
+Established by the Division of Post-Secondary Education.

 Appeals

 An applicant who disputes the amount of the award may request an informal conference with the deciding official, or may appeal the denial of the application to the Interior Board of Indian Appeals.
-Full appeal procedures are found in 25 CFR, Part 2.
+Full appeal procedures are found in 25 CFR Part 2.

 Renewals